oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    -06

+   * Added hash of Issuer-signed part and Disclosures in KB-JWT
    * Fix minor issues in some examples
    * Added IANA media type registration request for the JSON Serialization
    * More precise wording around storing artifacts with sensitive data